Menu

 How Can I Avoid or Limit My Exposure To Xenoestrogens?

-Being realistic, although it is pretty much impossible to live completely free of these endocrine disruptors, we can try to limit exposure.
+Being realistic, although it is pretty much impossible to live completely free of these endocrine disruptors, we can try to limit exposure in some areas if we are interested.

 Plastics